RPSGT Handbook

 Candidates must listen carefully to the instructions provided by the exam monitor and read all test directions thoroughly.
 Candidates should not ask the test monitor questions concerning the content of the examination.

-No test materials, notes, documents or memoranda of any kind may be taken into or removed from the examination room.
+No test materials, notes, documents, or memoranda of any kind may be taken into or removed from the examination room.
 Secure personal lockers are provided at the testing center for those who need them.

 The following are examples of items that are NOT permitted in the examination room.
-The list is by no means inclusive and candidates should check with the test center supervisor if they have questions.
+This list is by no means inclusive and candidates should check with the test center supervisor if they have questions.

-- Watches, alarm clocks, electronic devices of any kind
+• Watches, alarm clocks, electronic devices of any kind

-- Telephones, smart phones, tablets, pagers, or signaling devices
+• Telephones, smart phones, tablets, pagers, or signaling devices

-- Slide rules, papers, dictionaries or reference materials
+• Slide rules, papers, dictionaries, or reference materials

-- Recording/playback devices of any kind, calculators
+• Recording/playback devices of any kind, calculators

-- Photographic or image copying devices, cameras, video recorders, paper, notebooks
+• Photographic or image copying devices, cameras, video recorders, paper, notebooks

-- Excess clothing, caps, hats (except for religious reasons)
+• Excess clothing, caps, hats (except for religious reasons)

-- Food and drink
+• Food and drink

 Violations During Testing